Larry Bird: Rivalry with Magic Johnson

 The apparent contrast between the two players and their respective teams seemed scripted for television, as they were polar opposites in nearly every way conceivable.
-Bird was White, Johnson was Black; Bird was an introvert from a small town playing in blue-collar Boston, while Johnson was the gregarious personification of the glitz and glamour of Los Angeles; Bird's Celtics played gritty, physical, defence-first basketball, whereas Johnson ran the Lakers' fast-paced Showtime offense.
+Bird was White, Johnson was Black; Bird was an introvert from a small town playing in blue-collar Boston, while Johnson was the gregarious personification of the glitz and glamour of Los Angeles; Bird's Celtics played gritty, physical, defense-first basketball, whereas Johnson ran the Lakers' fast-paced Showtime offense.
 A 1980s Converse commercial for its "Weapon" line of basketball shoes (endorsed by both Bird and Johnson) reflected the perceived dichotomy between the two players.
 In the commercial, Bird is practicing alone on a rural basketball court (in reality the court was one Bird had made on the property in French Lick that he had purchased for his mother), when Johnson pulls up in a sleek limousine and challenges him to a one-on-one match.

 Journalists speculated that Bird and Magic represented different contrasts, such as clashes between Celtics and Lakers, between East and West, and between Blacks and Whites.
 But, as one journalist would say, "They looked different, perhaps, but take a chainsaw to their souls and they were fraternal, if not identical, friends."
 Watching Bird play was like watching Magic play, as they both shared this talent that the league had never seen before.
 They each had charisma, deft shooting touch, extraordinary passing skills, and team-oriented mindset that ignited their team and the crowd.
 This style of play was starting to influence a new horde of fans as they would sit and "marvel at what they [Bird and Magic] can do" while giving younger kids "a different perspective of the game."

 Despite the intensity of their rivalry, Bird and Johnson became friends off the court.
 Their friendship blossomed when the two players worked together to film the Converse commercial, which depicted them as archenemies.
 Johnson appeared at Bird's retirement ceremony on February 4, 1993, and emotionally described Bird as a "friend forever."

 National team career

 During the summer of 1992, Bird joined Magic Johnson, Michael Jordan, and other NBA stars to play for the United States men's national basketball team in that year's Olympics in Barcelona, Spain.
 It was the first time in the United States' Olympic history that the country sent NBA players to compete.
-Although head coach Chuck Daly initially suggested that Jordan captain the team, he declined and so Bird and Magic Johnson held the co-captainship of the 1992 United States men's Olympic basketball team.
+Although head coach Chuck Daly initially suggested that Jordan captain the team, he declined and so Bird and Magic Johnson had co-captaincy of the 1992 United States men's Olympic basketball team.

 The "Dream Team" won the men's basketball gold medal.
 In eight games, Bird averaged 8.4 points.
 The Naismith Memorial Basketball Hall of Fame called the team "the greatest collection of basketball talent on the planet."